peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>divisor</i>: An arbitrary-precision binary float.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

  * <i>desiredExponent</i>: The desired exponent.
-A negative number places the cutoff point to the right of the usual decimal point.
-A positive number places the cutoff point to the left of the usual decimal point.
+A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
+A positive number places the cutoff point to the left of the usual radix point.

  * <i>rounding</i>: The rounding mode to use if the result must be scaled down to have the same exponent as this value.

 <b>Returns:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-The rounding mode is ERounding.None and the result is not exact.
+Returns not-a-number (NaN) if the divisor and the dividend are 0.
+Returns NaN if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToExponent